Trail blazing: Trail ducks

 Duck is a term used in some parts of the US, generally for a much smaller rock pile than a cairn, typically stacked just high enough to convince the observer it is not natural.
 For most, two rocks stacked could be a coincidence, but three rocks stacked is a duck.
 In some regions, ducks also contain a pointer rock (or a couple of stacked rocks) to indicate the direction of the trail.

 Crosses

 A wayside cross is a cross by a footpath, track or road, at an intersection, along the edge of a field or in a forest, which often serve as waymarks for walkers and pilgrims or designate dangerous places.
 They are particularly common in Europe, for example in Germany, Galicia and the Alps.
 It can be made of wood, stone or metal.
 Most wayside crosses are designed as crucifixes.

-Prominence

-In US wilderness areas, whether state or federal, the US Wilderness Act requires that the land seems "untrammeled by man," and so blazes are often kept to a minimum.
-By contrast, in a typical municipal, county, or state park, or any land open to a wide variety of users, or in a well-developed metropolitan area, blazes will be more frequent.
-Single-track hiking trails also receive more blazes than those that follow old roads or other more obvious routes.